HF 718 with updates from 2024 passage of SF 2442

 The law states that a municipality shall not certify or levy in any fiscal year a property tax unless and until the estimates have been made, filed, and considered.
 The verified proof of publication of the notice shall be filed in the office of the county auditor and preserved by the auditor.
 It clarifies that the levy will not be valid unless notice is published, mailed, and filed.
 However, the bill states that “failure of an owner or taxpayer to receive a statement under section 24.2A shall not invalidate a levy.”

-This division also repeals Sections 331.433A and 384.15A.
-The League is working to confirm that this means that it repeals the pre-existing “Maximum Property Tax to Levy” notice and hearing.
+This division also repeals Sections 331.433A and 384.15A related to the former “Maximum Property Tax to Levy” notice and hearing.

 This division moves the city’s budget certification deadline to April 30 annually, beginning with the FY 25 budget.